chef/chef-web-docs/content/chef_license_accept.md

     this directory, the Chef MLSA is accepted and the reconfigure process will not prompt for `yes`.
-2. Run the `chef-<PRODUCT-NAME>-ctl reconfigure` command using the `--accept-license` option.
+2. Run the `chef-<PRODUCT-NAME>-ctl reconfigure` command using the `--chef-license=accept` option.
 This automatically types `yes` and skips printing the Chef MLSA.
 3. Add a `.license.accepted` file to the `/var/opt/<PRODUCT-NAME>/`
     directory.
 The contents of this file do not matter.
 As long as this file exists in this directory, the Chef MLSA is accepted and the